Quantification of the cascading tipping probability from the AMOC to the Amazon rainforest: Discussion and outlook

-This study should, however, rather be seen as a proof-of-concept than a quantitative demonstration of the effect of an AMOC weakening on the Amazon rainforest.
+Our study should of course be seen as a proof-of-concept rather than a quantitative demonstration of the effect of an AMOC weakening on the Amazon rainforest.
 First, the precipitation biases in CESM over the Amazon~\cite{Sakaguchi2018} affect both MAP and MCWD.
-Moreover, the modelled AMOC dynamics in CESM are biased as well when compared to reanalysis~\cite{vanWesten2024c}, which influences the tuning of the conceptual AMOC model as well as the precipitation patterns over the Amazon.
+Moreover, the modeled AMOC dynamics in CESM are biased as well when compared to reanalysis~\cite{vanWesten2024c}, which influences the tuning of the conceptual AMOC model as well as the precipitation patterns over the Amazon.
 Our conceptual Amazon model is also very simple; reducing the Amazon rainforest to a single 1D tree cover is an obvious oversimplification.
-One of the main effects of an AMOC collapse on the Amazon would be the shift in the seasonal cycle and the monsoon~\cite{benYami2024}, which is not accounted for here. \cite{Wunderling2025} has recently shown that large-scale teleconnections between Amazon regions through evapotranspiration may play a much larger role than MAP and MCWD in rainforest tipping.
-Moreover,~\cite{Flores2024} has pinpointed global warming and deforestation as two of the main drivers of stability loss for the Amazon rainforest, and an extended model should thus include these forcings.
+One of the main effects of an AMOC collapse on the Amazon would be the shift in the seasonal cycle and the monsoon~\cite{benYami2024}, which is not accounted for here. \cite{Wunderling2025} have recently shown that large-scale teleconnections between Amazon regions through evapotranspiration may play a much larger role than MAP and MCWD in rainforest tipping.
+Moreover, \cite{Flores2024} have pinpointed global warming and deforestation as two of the main drivers of stability loss for the Amazon rainforest, and an extended conceptual model should also include these forcings.
 We attempted here to keep the Amazon model as simple as possible while connecting it to AMOC dynamics to demonstrate the power of our quantitative approach regarding tipping cascades.
-It would be very interesting as a next step to couple more precise Amazon models (e.g.~\cite{Wuyts2017}) to an AMOC model to precisely quantify the dependence of the Amazon on a strong AMOC.
+It would be very interesting as a next step to couple more precise Amazon models (e.g.~\cite{Wuyts2017}) to an AMOC model to precisely quantify the dependence of the Amazon on the AMOC.